markusmarx/ejdb-website/doc/ql/ql.rst

 ``{query, $dropall : true}``

-In-place record removal operation.
+In-place document removal operation.
 All documents matched the specified `query` will be removed from collection.

 **Example:**